When I was in college, a friend dared me to eat a two-pound block of cheddar cheese in one sitting.

 The concept is simple: find a large house or small multifamily property while in college, live there, and rent out the other bedrooms or units to others.
 If you get a good enough deal and manage effectively, your “tenants” can help pay your entire mortgage and maybe supply you with some extra cash each month.

-Perhaps the greatest benefit of the “house hacking” strategy is the ability to master the art of landlording in a low-risk environment.
-The skills you'll gain during this time will benefit you greatly later on in your real estate journey.
+Perhaps the greatest benefit of the “house hacking” strategy is the ability to master the art of acting in the capacity of a landlord in a low-risk environment.
+The skills you’ll gain during this time will benefit you greatly later on in your real estate journey.

 As you can see, college is not just about parties, dating, stress, and classes.

 If you are smart about it, college can be a terrific time of your life to jump into the world of real estate investing and start building a foundation for the rest of your life.
 You may not become the next Donald Trump during your college years, but getting a head start could help you reach monumental status much earlier than the rest of the world.